guzman2468/passwordmanagercomplete/README.md

 2. From project directory, open the terminal
 3. INSTALL PYTHON BEFORE NEXT STEPS
 4. Run: pip install -r requirements.txt
+5. Run: pip install PyQt6
-5. Navigate to the main.py file and run the code
+6. Navigate to the main.py file and run the code

 WARNING: PLEASE DO NOT ENTER ANY SENSITIVE INFORMATION INTO THE PROJECT.